Opal

 Play of Colour

-Play of colour is opal's defining phenomenon: flashing spectral colours
+Play of colour is opal's defining phenomenon: flashing spectral colours that shift as the stone moves.

 Cause